Syed-Hamza-Zahir/VPC_with-_AWS/README.md

 • Rules can include: Protocol, Source IP address, Destination IP address, Source port, Destination port
 • ACL actions are usually permit or deny
 • Most ACLs have an implicit “deny” at the end.
 If you configure deny rules, you need to have a “permit all” rule at the end to allow all other traffic

+# Creating and seting up a VPC for my app

+## Step 1: Create a VPC
+1. On the AWS Dashboard click on `Your VCP`and select `Create VPC`

+2. Create a **Name tag** , add `10.0.0.0/16` to the **IPv4 CIDRblock** and click `Create VPC`

+## Step 2: Create Internet Gateway
+1. Select `Internet Gateways` and select `Create Internet gateway`

+2. Add a Name tag then click `Create Internet Gateway`

+3. Select `action` and `Attach VPC`.
+Attach the VPC you created previously.

+4. Select `Attach Internet Gateway`

+## Step 3: Creating a Subnet

+1. Click on `Subnet` and select `Create subnet`

+2. Create a public subnet:

+- Select the VPC you previously created
+- Add `10.0.11.0/24` to the **IPv4 CIDRblock**

+## Step 4: Creating a Route Table

+1. On the left hand toolbar click on `route table`

+2. Create a route table

+3. Select the route table and click `Action` then `Edit routes`

+4. Then add a destination and target.
+The target I used was the internet gateway created earlier.
+Then click `save routes`

+5. Click on subnet associations and then `edit subnet associations`.
+Select the public subnet and click on save.

+## Step 5: Creating security groups

+1. Create a security group for the app:

+Inbound rules:
+- HTTP: Anywhere
+- SSH: My IP

+**Step 6: Create the EC2 instances**

+1. Create the app EC2 instance

+- AMI: Ubuntu
+- Instance type: t2 micro
+- Instance Details: Your VPC -> Public Subnet -> Assign public ip enabled
+- Security Group: app security group